 An interesting fact to consider this week is that since the Tournament of Champions moved to Hawaii in 1999, 15 Sony Open winners have emerged victorious having played the Plantation Course in Kapalua the previous week.
 That said, neither of the last two winners (Kevin & Cameron Smith) teed it up in Kapalua prior to their Sony Open victories.

-Last year, Matt Kuchar finished T19 in the Tournament of Champions before going on to win the Sony Open.
+In 2019, Matt Kuchar finished T19 in the Tournament of Champions before going on to win the Sony Open.
 In 2018, Patton Kizzire finished T15 in Kapalua the week before winning his second PGA Tour title at the Sony Open.
-2017 saw Justin Thomas win the Tournament of Champions the week before capturing the Sony Open.
-Ernie Els matched this feat in 2003.
+2017 saw Justin Thomas win both the Tournament of Champions and the Sony Open (Ernie Els matched this feat in 2003).
 In 2016, Fabian Gomez, finished T6 the week before and the 2015 Sony Open winner, Jimmy Walker, finished runner-up in Kapalua.

 Waialae Country Club was designed by Seth Raynor and opened for play in 1927.
 The 7,044 yard Par 70 is tight and features small Bermuda greens.
 Length off the tee takes second place to accuracy around.

 Scoring, as you would expect in Hawaii, is dependent on the strength of the wind.
 The average winning score since 2000 is just shy of -17 so a fast start is essential.
 You need to be playing from the short stuff in order to attack the small greens and set up scoring opportunities.